The Québec maritime Blog

-It’s only about 400 million years later that Christopher Columbus, Jacques Cartier and others explored the North American continent.
-In Gaspé, the Jacques Cartier Monument commemorates Cartier’s first voyage to the New World.
-As for the Musée de la Gaspésie, it retraces the region’s history from colonization to today.
+It was only about 400 million years later that Christopher Columbus, Jacques Cartier and other Europeans explored the North American continent.
+In Gaspé, the Jacques Cartier Monument commemorates Cartier’s first voyage to the New World, while the Musée de la Gaspésie retraces the region’s history from colonization to today.
 Among other things, you’ll learn that one of the last battles in the Seven Years’ War took place in Restigouche.
-The Battle of the Restigouche National Historic Site presents the highlights of this event.
+The Battle of the Restigouche National Historic Site presents the highlights of this historic event.

 Following the Seven Years’ War, many Acadians, Loyalists, Jersey Islanders and Guernsey Islanders settled in Gaspésie.
-As a result, many historic sites commemorate their settlement of this region, most of which are part of the Route de la Morue (Cod Route): Manoir Le Boutillier, Grande-Grave heritage site, Parc national de l'Île-Bonaventure-et-du-Rocher-Percé, Site historique national de Paspébiac, etc. Along with the forestry industry, the cod fishery was one of the main industries to shape the Gaspé Peninsula.
-To find out more about what life was like at that time, be sure to visit the Magasin Général Historique Authentique 1928 (an old general store) in Percé.
+Many historic sites commemorate this fact, most of which are part of the Route de la Morue (Cod Route): Manoir Le Boutillier, Grande-Grave heritage site, Parc national de l'Île-Bonaventure-et-du-Rocher-Percé, Site historique national de Paspébiac, etc.

 Because Gaspésie is located at the mouth of the St. Lawrence, it played a key role in the history of navigation in Canada.
 The many lighthouses that dot the coast of the peninsula testify to this.
-Visit the Musée des phares (Lighthouse Museum), located in the La Martre Lighthouse, to learn more about the importance of these navigational aids.
-In addition, the Pointe-à-la-Renommée Historic Site presents exhibits on the evolution of communications and the lives of the lighthouse keepers, while the Cap-des-Rosiers and Cap-Gaspé lighthouses also offer various interpretive activities.
+Visit the lighthouse museum located in the La Martre Lighthouse to learn more about the importance of these navigational aids.
+In addition, the Pointe-à-la-Renommée Historic Site presents exhibitions on the evolution of communications and the lives of the lightkeepers, while the Cap-des-Rosiers and Cap-Gaspé lighthouses also offer various interpretive activities.

 Îles de la Madeleine